andrewblevins/insight-cascade/README.md

 * Structured process for discovering and defining your ideal AI advisors
 * Tools for refining advisor personalities and expertise
 * Framework for ongoing dialogue and journaling
-* Safety guidelines and principles
+* Safety guidelines and considerations

 ## Project Principles